UbiquityDotNET/Llvm.NET/Samples/CodeGenWithDebugInfo/codegeneration.md

 and potentially re-initialize for a different target if desired.
 This application only needs to generate one module and exit so it just applies a standard C# `using` scope to ensure proper cleanup.

-### Target specific details
+### Target ABI specific details
-In order to isolate the specific details of the target architecture the application uses an interface that contains properties and methods to handle target specific support.
+In order to isolate the ABI specific details of the target architecture the application uses an interface that contains properties and methods to handle target specific support.
 Furthermore, an application may not need to use all of the possible target architectures so the application selects to register/initialize support for specific targets.
 This reduces startup time and resource commitments to only what is required by the application.